OffchainLabs/arbitrum-sdk/README.md

 Bridging new a token to L2 (i.e., deploying a new token contract) through the standard gateway is done by simply depositing a token that hasn't yet been bridged.
 This repo includes a script to trigger this initial deposit/deployment:

-1. clone `arbitrum` monorepo
+1. clone `arbitrum-sdk` monorepo

-1. `git submodule update --init --recursive`

-1. `yarn install` (from root)
+2. `yarn install` (from root)

-1. `cd packages/arb-ts`

-1. Set `PRIVKEY` environmental variable (you can use .env) to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).
+3. Set `PRIVKEY` environmental variable (you can use .env) to the key of the account from which you'll be deploying (account should have some balance of the token you're bridging).

-1. Set MAINNET_RPC environmental variable to L1 RPC endpoint (i.e., https://mainnet.infura.io/v3/my-infura-key)
+4. Set MAINNET_RPC environmental variable to L1 RPC endpoint (i.e., https://mainnet.infura.io/v3/my-infura-key)

-1. `yarn bridgeStandardToken`
+5. `yarn bridgeStandardToken`

 Required CL params:
 `networkID`:number — Chain ID of L1 network